frederic-perez/AmE-dictionary/data/dictionary.md

 __utmost__ _adj_ :five::hammer:
 __utterance__
 __utterly__ _adv_ :seven::hammer: _An utterly trivial dispute._
-__uxorious__ _adj_ /ŭk-sôr′ē-əs, ŭg-zôr′-/ Excessively submissive or devoted to one's wife; showing too much love for your wife: _The most openly uxorious husband is almost always the one who is having an affair._
+__uxorious__ _adj_ /ŭk-sôr′ē-əs, ŭg-zôr′-/ Excessively submissive or devoted to one’s wife; showing too much love for your wife: _The most openly uxorious husband is almost always the one who is having an affair._
 __V bolt__
 __V-E Day__ _n_ (V(ictory in) E(urope) Day) May 8, 1945, the day on which the Allies announced the surrender of German forces in Europe.
 __V-J Day__ _n_ :two: (V(ictory in) J(apan) Day) August 15, 1945, the day on which the Allies announced the surrender of Japanese forces during World War II.